How to Frame a Basement Wall: A Complete Step-by-Step Guide

 Measuring and Marking

-- Account for Windows and Doors: Don’t forget to incorporate any windows or doors into your layout.
-Plan their positions carefully and take precise measurements to ensure correct dimensions during the construction phase.
+• Account for Windows and Doors: Be sure to incorporate any windows or doors in your layout, checking their positions and measurements for a seamless build.

 Step 2: Installing the Base Plate